davidstutz/kohana-gaps/guide/gaps/filters.md

 Note that for relationship drivers **only** the first kind of filters is available.

-Defining filters for non relationship drivers:
+Defining filters for non relationship drivers works similar to defining filters for orm models:

 	'filters' => array(
-		array('Model_Entry', 'filter'),
+    	// Will format the date according to the second parameter:
+        'date' => array(
+            array('date', array(':value', 'Y-m-d')),
         ),

-The 'filters' key expects arrays used for call_user_func().
-As parameter the current value of the driver is passed.
+    )